Fuyuan, Heilongjiang

+History

+The area of present-day Fuyuan was inhabited by the Sushen dating back to approximately 4000 BCE.
+By the early 11th century BCE, local Sushen people began paying tribute to a dynasty hailing from the Central Plains.

+In 1909, the area was incorporated into the newly established Suiyuan Prefecture.
+In 1913, Suiyuan Prefecture was changed to a county.
+In 1929, Suiyuan County was renamed to Fuyuan County.

+The area was brought under control of the Japanese puppet state of Manchukuo in 1934, which placed the area under the administration of Sanjiang Province.

+The People's Liberation Army took control the area in 1945.
+In June 1947, they abolished Sanjiang Province, and merged it into the newly created Hejiang Province.

+In April 1951, Fuyuan County was abolished, and replaced with the Fuyuan Fishing Special District, and part of its area was transferred to adjacent Raohe County.
+Fuyuan Fishing Special District was reverted to a county in August 1952.
+Part of nearby Fujin County was transferred to Fuyuan County in March 1959, and Fuyuan County's seat of government was moved to the town of Tongjiang.
+In 1966, Tongjiang County was split off of Fuyuan County.
+On October 14, 2008, a border dispute with neighboring Russia over Bolshoy Ussuriysky Island (known as Heixiazi Island in Chinese), was resolved, giving Fuyuan County part of the island.
+In 2011, Fuyuan County was placed under direct administration of the Heilongjiang provincial government, giving it de facto prefecture-level status.
+On January 15, 2016, Fuyuan County was abolished, and Fuyuan became a county-level city under the jurisdiction of Jiamusi.

 Geography

 Fuyuan is located in the lowlands at the confluence of the Heilongjiang (Amur) River and Wusuli (Ussuri) Rivers.
 The city seat, Fuyuan Town, sits on the southern bank of the Amur.
 On the opposite side of the river is Russia's Jewish Autonomous Region.

 Fuyuan is China's easternmost county-level division.
 Its northern and eastern borders, running along the Heilongjiang (Amur) and Wusuli (Ussuri) Rivers, are also parts of China's international border with Russia.
 The Bolshoy Ussuriysky Island (Heixiazi Island), partitioned between the two countries by the treaty of 2004, is in the city's northeastern corner, the mid-island border line running about 25 km east of Fuyuan Town.

-Khabarovsk is about 50 km east of Fuyuan Town 65 km, by river.).
+Khabarovsk is about 50 km east of Fuyuan Town 65 km, by river.

 The city is a major grain producer.